kruseshane/CasinoBot/README.md

 `!balance`: Allows the user to see their balance.
 The bot will PM you back with your current balance.

+There are posts on the subreddit that represent different games.
+To play, you must make a **_bet_** on the outcome.
+These **_bets_** are made by making a top level comment on the post (game) you would like to play.

 # Current games available

 - Roulette

-# How do I play Roulette?
+# How do I play?

+### Routlette
-Routlette: Based on the [European Table](https://www.casinonewsdaily.com/roulette-guide/european-roulette/).
+Based on the [European Table](https://www.casinonewsdaily.com/roulette-guide/european-roulette/).
 To place a bet in roulette, read the following rules:

 - Initiating the game
   - Start your bet off with `!roulette`